 Can my child request to be in the same cabin as their friends?

-Campers may request to be in a cabin with a friend or friends.
-Because cabins are allocated according to gender and age, friend requests must be of the same gender and have no more than one year age difference.
-We will do what we can to accommodate cabin buddy requests.
+Campers may request to be in a cabin with a friend.
+Although we cannot guarantee all friend requests we do our best.
+Cabins are allocated according to biological-sex and age, so friend requests must be of the same sex and should not have more than one year age difference.
 However, camp is a chance for campers to be independent and make new friends.
 If we are unable to place your child in a cabin with their friends we hope that they will embrace this opportunity.
 Camp Yukon recognizes the biological birth gender of boys and girls in cabin assignment and other activities.